So I think I’ve finally found it.

 I was introduced to N26 by a friend of mine a while back, and signed up for one of their accounts while I was doing my year in Europe.

 However, it’s only recently that I’ve started using the account, and I’ve just been blown away by how freaking good it is.
-While the mobile banking revolution is certainly in full swing, it seems N26 is the one leading the pack.
+While the mobile banking revolution is certainly in full swing with options popping up in most countries, it seems N26 is the one leading the pack.

 What is N26?

 N26 is a “mobile bank” that was founded in 2013 in Germany.
 After going through several successful rounds of funding, their growth has exploded since 2016 as people look for better and alternative ways to do their banking.

 However, this idea of “mobile banking” is a new one.
 The basic premise is it’s a bank that can be operated solely from your smartphone, with all the protections of a traditional bank, but without all the headaches.

 And it is pretty damn good.
 The first thing you notice about N26 is how different everything is from your usual bank.